Chapter 22: Betrayals

 “Who’s your traveling companion, David?”

 “This is Baldwin.
-He and his half-brother saved my wife.
-They believe in J’shua, heard of her dire situation, and took great risks to get her out.”
+He and his brother believe in J’shua.
+They saved my wife from her dire situation and took great risks to get her out.”

-“Then both David and I are greatly indebted to you,” Drake noted smoothly.
+“Then both David and I are indebted to you,” Drake said smoothly.
 “Who is reporting these attacks?
 Subjects or soldiers?”

 “There was such a proclamation.”
 Drake waved a hand dismissively.
 “It’ll be overturned.
-Yet, until then, many have stopped attending the circle.
 I doubt Melazera would send anyone to Caswell to enforce it.”

 David frowned.
-He’d heard nothing of this, having been in Mestelina for many moons.
+He knew nothing of this, having been in Mestelina for moons.

-“I need to think,” Drake resumed.
-“Baldwin, I need to speak to David further.
-By now, my servants will have a room, a bath, and a meal ready for you.
-You have my thanks, and will be well rewarded.”
-He waited until the man departed and a servant had closed the door, then focused on David.
+“I need to think,” Drake said.
+“Baldwin, by now, my servants will have a room, a bath, and a meal ready for you.
+You have my thanks and will be well rewarded.”
+He waited until the man departed and a servant had closed the door and then focused on David.
 “Do you trust him?”

-“I see.
-Was it these men who implicated the Lord of Lorness?”
+“Indeed.
+Was it these men who implicated the Earl of Lorness?”

 “Yes.”

 “Then we’ve only their word for his involvement.
 The Earl is a powerful man.
 We must be careful with any such suggestion.
 It could be a plot.
 If not true, it could ensnare us.”
 Drake paused again.
 “Regardless, there are things your companion doesn’t need to know.
-For example, what are your plans for your wife?
+Such as your plans for your wife.
 She can’t travel with you.
 If Melazera is involved, few places will be safe for her.”

 “I’d thought Daikon Terrance could–”